French police question L'Oreal heiress

-Fraud squad officers visited the 87-year-old billionaire at her home in the chic Paris suburb of Neuilly, to ask in particular about two Swiss bank accounts and an island in the Seychelles.
+Fraud squad officers visited the 87-year-old billionaire for about two hours at her home in the chic Paris suburb of Neuilly, to ask in particular about two Swiss bank accounts and an island in the Seychelles.

 Secret recordings of conversations between Bettencourt and her financial advisor appear to show that she had sought to use the Swiss accounts to escape French taxes, while the true ownership of the island is unclear.

 The tapes -- made by a butler and leaked to the media -- also suggest that Bettencourt was a generous donor to Sarkozy's 2007 election campaign and to a political association run by his top fundraiser Eric Woerth.